aminadli/itops-journey/entries/000-plan.md

 ### The Big Ones

-1. **Edit on the PC.
+1. **Edit on the PC, add, commit and push.
 Pull on the server.
 Never edit on the server.** Every server-side edit caused drift and required cleanup.
 This single rule would have saved hours.

 2. **Named volumes, not bind mounts, for service data.** Bind mounts leak into Git and cause permission issues.